pachyderm/pachyderm/doc/pachctl/pachctl_job.md

 parent job and the commit it creates will use the parent job's commit as a parent.
 If the job fails the commit it creates will not be finished.
-The increase the throughput of a job increase the Shard paremeter.
+The increase the throughput of a job increase the Shard parameter.

 ```